s-fellner/BSA_Rolex/README.md

 ## 🖥️ API and UI

-To create the API, we worked with app engine and the automMl API.
+To create the API, we worked with app engine and the automML API.
 We coded a python code to make a functionnal API.
 We made some HTML code to create the UI and make it look fancy.

 Our callable API and UI can be found in this link : https://rich-wavelet-306313.oa.r.appspot.com/